RodrigoBertotti/firebase-cloud-functions-typescript-example/README.md

 #### Option 1: Generating ID Token with Postman:

-Follow the previous instructions on [Step 4 - Use Postman to test it](#step-4---use-postman-to-test-it) and pass it as `Authorization` header value in the format `Bearer <idToken>`
+Follow the previous instructions on [Use Postman to test it](#using-postman-to-test-it) and pass it as `Authorization` header value in the format `Bearer <idToken>`

 #### Option 2: Generating ID Token with a Flutter Client: